wechto/paper/README.md

 LCB-Q (value iteration with lower confidence bounds): We study a pessimistic variant of Q-learning in the context of finite-horizon Markov decision processes, and characterize its sample complexity under the single policy concentrability assumption which does not require the full coverage of the state-action space.

+:curly_loop: [Policy Finetuning: Bridging Sample-Efficient Offline and Online Reinforcement Learning](https://arxiv.org/pdf/2106.04895.pdf) :fire: :droplet:

+This paper initiates the theoretical study of policy finetuning, that is, online RL where the learner has additional access to a “reference policy” \miu close to the optimal policy \pi⋆ in a certain sense.

 :curly_loop: [Towards Instance-Optimal Offline Reinforcement Learning with Pessimism](https://papers.nips.cc/paper/2021/file/212ab20dbdf4191cbcdcf015511783f4-Paper.pdf)

 :curly_loop: [Provable Benefits of Actor-Critic Methods for Offline Reinforcement Learning](https://papers.nips.cc/paper/2021/file/713fd63d76c8a57b16fc433fb4ae718a-Paper.pdf)